tomjoht/tomjoht.github.io/_posts/2015/8/2015-08-05-acadmic-and-practitioner-divide.md

 ---
-title: Why the divide between academics and practitioners?
+title: Why is there a divide between academics and practitioners in tech comm?
 categories:
 - general
 keywords: